polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 and other _highly sensitive information_. _Do not send this file on email or share it with anybody_ unless you absolutely trust the other party.

-## Installing generated Angular frontend
+## Installing a generated Angular frontend

 Once you have generated an Angular frontend, you can just as easily install this on the same VPS.
 This is possible since the generated frontend also contains a _"docker-compose.yml"_ file.
 The simplest way